wm97artsociety/Manierism-megabyte-rig-/README.md

 # Main Marketplace
 https://manierismegabyte.infinityfreeapp.com/index.html

+# closed ai will not help the process of the marketplace and with that it has ended the process of getting you a marketplace maybe you find one somewhere eles but im done im moving out the usa

 # Stock Market (Mom & Pop exchange beta in works)

 trading halted for buying,selling tell i get the market working right